jpkempf/mc-tech-tips/src/content/blog/intro-state-machines-xstate.md

 ## Using XState in React

-There are a lot of scary-sounding concepts in state machines, such as _actors_, _services_, _guards_, _actions_, and more.
-There are also multiple possible ways of creating, initialising and consuming a machine in your React components.
-And weirdly—the last time I checked—there isn't a good guide in the XState docs that shows you how to best create a machine in a standalone file and then consume a single instance of that machine, with a shared context, across multiple React components.
-So here are the steps that I would recommend to achieve this goal:
+There are multiple possible ways of creating, initialising and consuming a state machine in your React components using Xstate, and it's not immediately obvious from the [XState docs](https://stately.ai/docs/xstate) what the best approach is to create a machine in a standalone file and then consume a single instance of that machine, with a shared context, across multiple React components.
+So here are the steps that I would recommend to achieve this goal.

 ### Define your machine